MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/how-to-append-glyphs.rst

 .. note::

-    FontLab is not free software (it has a 30-days trial period).
+    FontLab is not a free software (it has a 30-days trial period).
-    Tests with other tools, including free solutions, were unsuccessful in this very specific task (e.g. `FontTools <https://github.com/fonttools/fonttools>`_, `FontForge <https://fontforge.org/>`_)
+    Tests with other tools, including free solutions, were unsuccessful in this very specific task (e.g. `FontTools <https://github.com/fonttools/fonttools>`_, `FontForge <https://fontforge.org/>`_ which are great tools for font editing).

 #.
 Download and install `FontLab <https://www.fontlab.com/font-editor/fontlab/>`_.